-We may issue the following four types of notes:
+We may issue the following three types of notes:

 - Fixed Rate Notes.
-A note of this type will bear interest at a fixed rate described in the applicable pricing supplement.
+A note of this type will bear interest at a fixed rate described in the relevant pricing supplement.
 This type includes zero-coupon notes, which bear no interest and are instead issued at a price lower than the principal amount.

 - Floating Rate Notes.
 A note of this type will bear interest at rates that are determined by reference to an interest rate formula.
 In some cases, the rates may also be adjusted by adding or subtracting a spread or multiplying by a spread multiplier and may be subject to a minimum rate or a maximum rate.
-The various interest rate formulas and these other features are described below in "-Interest Rates-Floating Rate Notes."
-If your note is a floating rate note, the formula and any adjustments that apply to the interest rate will be specified in your pricing supplement.
+The various interest rate formulas and these other features are described under "-Interest Rates-Floating Rate Notes" below.
+If your note is a floating rate note, the formula and any adjustments that apply to the interest rate will be specified in the relevant pricing supplement.

 - Indexed Notes.
 A note of this type provides that the amount payable at its maturity, and/or the amount of interest payable on an interest payment date, will be determined by reference to a "market measure" consisting of:

-- one or more securities:
+- one or more securities;

 - one or more currencies;

 - one or more commodities;

-- one or more indices:
+- one or more indices;

 - one or more exchange traded funds;

 - any other financial, economic or other measures or instruments, including the occurrence or non-occurrence of any event or circumstance; and/or

 - one or more baskets of any of these items.

-If you are a holder of an indexed note, you may receive an amount at maturity that is greater than or less than the face amount of your note depending upon the value of the applicable index at maturity, and if the note is not principal protected, you may receive nothing at all.
+If you are a holder of an indexed note, you may receive an amount at maturity that is greater than, equal to or less than the principal amount of your note depending upon the value of the applicable index at maturity.
 That value may fluctuate over time.
-If you purchase an indexed note the relevant pricing supplement will include information about the relevant index and how amounts that are to become payable will be determined by reference to that index.
+If you purchase an indexed note, the relevant pricing supplement will include information about the relevant index and how amounts that are to become payable will be determined by reference to that index.
 In addition, the relevant pricing supplement will specify whether your note will be payable in cash or exchangeable for securities of an issuer other than the Bank or other property.
-The relevant pricing supplement will describe the material U.S. and Canadian federal income tax consequences of the purchase, ownership or disposition of an indexed note.
+The relevant pricing supplement will describe the material U.S. federal income tax consequences of the purchase, ownership or disposition of an indexed note.
 Before you purchase any indexed note, you should read carefully the section entitled "Risk Factors-Risks Relating to Indexed Notes" above.